FirstEnergy to pay $230 million penalty in bribery probe

 Mr. Householder and lobbyist and former Ohio Republican Party Chairman Matt Borges have pleaded not guilty and are awaiting trial on federal racketeering charges that could carry 20 years in prison.

-The Cleveland law firm representing Mr. Householder, McCarthy, Lebit, Crystal & Liffman Co., said the utility had previously contended that its contributions to Generation Now were legal political contributions.
+In a statement, the Cleveland attorneys representing Mr. Householder — Nick Oleski, Steve Bradley, and Mark Marein — said the utility had previously contended that its contributions to Generation Now were legal political contributions.

 "This reversal presumably amounts to an effort by FirstEnergy to protect its share price," it said.
 "It does not change the fact that these contributions were and are protected by the First Amendment.